OmegaMetor/GS2ML/docs/src/content/docs/guides/Mod Development/template-setup.md

 Before you can use it, though, you need to install it.
 This page covers doing that.

-# Obtaining the template files
+# Obtaining the Template Files
 There are 2 main ways you can get the template files.
 One of these is through the github releases, the other is through compiling gs2ml.